OdiaGenAI/GenerativeAI_and_LLM_Odia/README.md

 **3. Deployment:** Deploy the Odia LLM models for public access for research and non-commercial purposes.

-## Who can use these models
+## Who can use OdiaGenAI LLMs
 The models (pre-trained/fine-tuned) will be available through Hugging Face for research and non-commercial purposes.
 Feel free to contact us for a domain-specific application or particular use cases.

-## What are the use cases of Odia LLM models
+## What are the use cases of OdiaGenAI LLMs
-There are several use cases of Odia LLM.
-Three primary domains relating to Odisha which we are focusing to use the developed Odia LLM are:
+There are several use cases of OdiaGenAI LLMs.
+Three primary domains relating to Odisha which we are focusing to use the developed LLM are:
 * Education
 * Healthcare
 * Governance